2005 Lake Tanganyika earthquake: Impact

-Dozens of houses collapsed in the DRC city of Kalemie.
-A UN spokesman said that most of the casualties were caused by falling zinc or steel roofs.
-In Kigoma Region, Tanzania, a child was killed by a collapsing wall and others were injured including a 65-year-old woman who sustained a femur fracture.
-Fifty-four houses and a mosque were destroyed, and 705 others as well as numerous structures were damaged.
+In Kigoma Region, a child was killed by a collapsing wall and a 65-year-old woman sustained a femur fracture.
+Fifty-four houses and a mosque were destroyed, and 705 others as well as numerous structures were damaged in the region.
+In the Democratic Republic of Congo, six people were killed, three were injured, and 300 houses and a church collapsed in Kalemie.
 In Makamba, Burundi, one person died and another was injured after a structure collapsed.